Top Functional Labs & Longevity Biomarkers People Are Exploring in 2026

 Look for Patterns, Not Perfection

-Longevity is a long‑term journey.
-Awareness grows through reflection, consistency, and adaptability — not chasing ideal numbers.
+Longevity is a long-term journey.
+You build awareness through reflection, consistency, and adaptability, not by chasing perfect numbers.

 Focus on What Feels Supportive